• Skip to primary navigation

 • Recipes

-• Healthy Living
+• Sustainable Living

-This post may contain affiliate links from which TFL may earn small commissions.
+This post may contain affiliate links.
 Learn More

 Many years ago, we had a chocolate lab named Buddy.
 Bless his heart, he loved everything and everybody.
-We often found him loving up and protecting fawns, calves, and rabbits.
+We often found him loving on and protecting fawns, calves, and rabbits.
 He even tried to love a skunk…once.

 He saw it leaving the barn and went to check it out.
 Maybe he thought it was a cat?
 Anyway, he did his best “let’s be friends” routine only to be rewarded with stinky stanky skunk spray.